ManishBaral1/PYTHON-AIRBNB-2023-EXPLORATORY-DATA-ANALYSIS-EDA-/README.md

 This project is dedicated to performing exploratory data analysis (EDA) on Airbnb listings.
 With a global reach, Airbnb relies heavily on data analysis to enhance its operations.
 The platform generates extensive data from millions of listings, which can be leveraged for security, business decisions, understanding customer and provider behavior, innovation, marketing initiatives, and more.
 Our analysis focuses on historical data from Airbnb listings in New York, a prominent destination for tourism and business.

-Our dataset contains approximately 48,895 records and 16 attributes.
+Our dataset contains approximately 49,931 records and 18 attributes.
 We began by importing the dataset and the necessary libraries to understand the variables.
 We performed comprehensive EDA, examining numeric and categorical features through univariate, bivariate, and multivariate analyses.
 Following this, we treated outliers and null values, transforming the data to ensure compatibility with model building and predictions if required.

-**Index**
+**Overview**

 1. Problem Statement
 2. Know Your Data